-How will it help in solving the problem?
-The guidelines and commitments included in the Escazú Agreement will allow for the decisions made regarding environmental matters to be participative and beneficial to the rights of nature and society, which at the same time, are transparent, accessible and informed in a timely manner.
-Furthermore, the Agreement shall contribute to reducing and managing the socio-environmental conflict and ensuring the protection of human rights and environmental defenders.
-Why is this commitment relevant to OGP values?
-Transparency and access to information, and citizen participation it is relevant to these pillars because it promotes the right to access information and to citizen participation in environmental matters practical performance.
-Relation to Agenda 2030 Objective 12: Responsible consumption and production Objective 13: Climate action Objective 15: Life on land Objective 16: Peace, justice and strong institutions Objective 17: Partnerships for the goals Additional information The commitment is related to national and international planning instruments such as the Agenda 2030, the National Development Plan 2017-2021, the Rio Declaration (1992), the Convention 169 ILO, and the Escazú; Agreement and legislative instruments, such as the Constitución de la República , the Código Orgánico del Ambiente and its Regulation , the Ley Orgánica de Transparencia y Acceso a la Información Pública and its Regulation , the Ley Orgánico Integral Penal , the Código Orgánico General de Procesos , the Ley Orgánica de Garantías Jurisdiccionales , y Control Constitucional and the Ley Orgánica de la Función Legislativa .
+How will it help in solving the problem? al matters to be ciety, which at the timely manner. and managing the Why is this commitment relevant to OGP values?
+Transparency and access to information, and citizen participation: It is relevant to these pillars because it promotes the right to access information and to citizen participation in environmental matters and practical performance.
+Relation to Agenda 2030 Goal 3: Good Health and Well-beingGoal 4: Quality EducationGoal 5: Gender EqualityGoal 6: Clean Water and SanitationGoal 7: Affordable and Clean EnergyGoal 11: Sustainable Cities and CommunitiesGoal 14: Life Below WaterGoal 12: Responsible consumption and productionGoal 13: Climate actionGoal 15: Life on landGoal 16: Peace, justice and strong institutionsGoal 17: Partnerships for the goals Additional information Goal 17.
+Partnerships for the goals The commitment is related to national and international planning instruments such as the Agenda 2030, the National Development Plan 2017-2021, the Rio Declaration (1992), the Convention 169 ILO about Indigenous and Tribal Peoples, and the Escazú Agreement, the Intervención Emblemática "Agua para Todos", and the Intervención Emblemática "Reverdecer Ecuador"; and legislative instruments, such as the Constitución de la República, the Código Orgánico del Ambiente and its Regulation, the Ley Orgánica de Trans- parencia y Acceso a la Información Pública and its Regulation, the Ley Orgánica de Participación Ciudadana and its Regulation, the Código Orgánico Integral Penal , the Código Orgánico General de Procesos, the Ley Orgánica de Garantías Jurisdiccionales, y Control Constitucional and the Ley Orgánica de la Función Legislativa.
 Activity and deliverable Start Date End Date Milestone 1: Assessment analysis of congruence of the Regional Agreement on Access to Information, Public Participation and Justice in Environmental Matters in Latin America and the Caribbean with the political, legal and institutional framework in effect.
+July 2020 January 2021
-January 2020 March 2020 Milestone 2: Articulation of organizations of civil society, the academy and local movements that promote the Escazú Agreement on an Environmental or Oversight Platform around the country made up virtually and/or personally to contribute to the Agreement ratification process, as well as oversee compliance with determined commitments (road map).
-January 2020 (starts with milestone 1) June 2020 Milestone 3: Co-construction of proposals and road map to move forward with the ratification process and subsequent internalization of provisions of the Escazú Agreement in the political, legal and institutional framework.
-January 2020 (starts with milestones 1 and 2) June 2020 Milestone 4: Implementation of road map to move forward with the ratification process.
-July 2020 December 2020

-Contact Information Name of the perso n in charge Carlos Noboa Title, Department Coordinator, Coordinación General de Planificación Ambiental y Gestión Estratégica Email address and telephone number carlos.noboa@ambiente.gob.ec 02 398 7600 Ext.: 1601 Other Actors Involved State actors involved Presidencia de la República Ministerio de Relaciones Exteriores y Movilidad Humana Ministerio de Energía y Recursos Naturales No Renovables Defensoría del Pueblo Consejo de Participación Ciudadana y Control Social Asamblea Nacional CSOs, private sector,multilaterals, working groups Universidad de Los Hemisferios, a través de Centro Internacional de Investigaciones sobre Ambiente y Territorio (Counterpart) Fundación Pachamama Cedenma Fundación Ciudadanía y Desarrollo Centro Segundo Montes Mozo
+Milestone 2: Articulation of organizations of civil society, the academy and local movements that promote the Escazú Agreement on an Environmental or Oversight Platform around the country made up virtually and/or personally to contribute to the implementation process of the Agreement, as well as oversee compliance with determined commitments (road map).
+September 2020 June 2022 Milestone 3: Co-construction of proposals and road map to move forward with the implementation of the mandates of the Escazú Agreement in the political, legal and institutional framework.
+January 2021 June 2022 Milestone 4: Imple ratification proces ementation of road map to finalize the s.
+November 2019 May 2020 Contact Information Name of the perso on in charge Eduardo Mayorga Title, Department Director Dirección de Información Ambiental y Agua Email address and telephone number eduardo.mayorga@ambiente.gob.ec 3815640 Ext.: 2235 State actors involved Presidencia de la Re Ministerio de Relacio Movilidad Humana Ministerio de Energía Naturales No Renov Defensoría del Pueb Consejo de Participa Control Social Asamblea Nacional ones Exteriores y a y Recursos vables lo Other Actors Involved• Universidad de Los Hemisfer through the Centro Internati Investigaciones sobre Amb Territorio (Counterpart) • Fundación Pachamama • Coordinadora Ecuatoriana de Organizaciones para la Defer la Naturaleza y el Medio Am (CEDENMA) • Fundación Ciudadanía y Des • Centro Segundo Montes Mod Internacional de bre Ambiente y part) ama oriana de a la Defensa de edio Ambiente nía y Desarrollo

+Technical note: The original commitment planned the ratification of the Escazú Agreement.
+However, this action was carried out by Executive Decree No. 998, of February 27, 2020, and it was made official before the United Nations Organization on May 21, 2020.
+For this reason, the milestones of the aforementioned commitment were adapted to continue with the application of the statutes dictated by the agreement and were rescheduled until 2022.